skedgo/translations/README.md

 format
 ------
-.properties files must be in ISO-8859-1
+.properties files must be in ISO-8859-1.
+You can create the files in UTF-8 and use `native2ascii` to convert them.

 howto
 -----